-The Board of Directors is ultimately responsible for overseeing risk management at the Company.
-The Board has delegated to the Compensation Committee responsibility for oversight of compensation risk.
-The Board also has delegated to the Audit Committee various risk management responsibilities.
-To fulfill these responsibilities, at each quarterly meeting the Audit Committee receives (i) a report from the Director of Internal Audit regarding internal controls and an update on Internal Audit's annual plan, (ii) a report from the General Counsel regarding any material litigation developments or regulatory risks, and (iii) a report from the Company's independent auditors.
-The Board also receives a report from the Chief Information Officer on cyber security risk and a report from Hub Group Trucking management on driver safety.
-The Audit Committee reports any material issues to the Board.
-The Board has also charged the Audit Committee with the responsibility for undertaking an annual comprehensive risk review, which includes a review of the steps taken by the Company to mitigate key risks.
-The list of risks is prepared by management and discussed at an Audit Committee meeting.
-Any issues that arise from this discussion are then reviewed with the Board as necessary.
-The Audit Committee has implemented an Ethics Hotline that provides a completely anonymous and confidential way for employees, officers, directors and others to report accounting complaints and other unethical behavior.
-The General Counsel provides a quarterly report to the Audit Committee summarizing any complaints made through the Ethics Hotline.
-The Board has charged the Nominating and Governance Committee with managing the risks related to succession planning.
-In addition to reports from the Audit, Compensation and Nominating and Governance Committees, the Board periodically discusses risk management and succession issues as necessary.
+- The Board has delegated to the Compensation Committee responsibility for oversight of risks relating to human capital matters, including our employee compensation plans, policies, and programs. - The Board has delegated to the Audit Committee various risk management responsibilities related to the financial, internal control, and litigation risks of the Company.
+The Board has also charged the Audit Committee with the responsibility for undertaking an annual comprehensive risk review, which includes a review of the steps taken by the Company to mitigate key risks identified by management.
+Any issues that arise from this discussion are then reviewed with the entire Board as necessary.

+The Board has delegated to the Nominating and Governance Committee oversight of managing the risks related to succession planning

 The risk oversight function is also supported by our Chairman of the Board and Chief Executive Officer, whose industry leadership, tenure and experience provide a deep understanding of the risks that the Company faces.
 Collectively, these processes are intended to provide the Board of Directors as a whole with an in-depth understanding of risks faced by the Company.
-The Board of Directors believes that this division of risk management responsibilities among the Chairman of the Board and Chief Executive Officer, who has an integral role in our dayto-day risk management processes, together with the Audit Committee, the Compensation Committee, the Nominating and Governance Committee and an experienced senior management team, effectively addresses the material risks facing Hub Group.
+The Board of Directors believes that this division of risk management responsibilities among the Chairman of the Board and Chief Executive Officer, who has an integral role in our day-to-day risk management processes, together with the Audit Committee, the Compensation Committee, the Nominating and Governance Committee and an experienced senior management team, effectively addresses the material risks facing Hub Group.
 Our Board further believes that our leadership structure, described above, supports the risk oversight function of the Board as it allows our independent directors, through the three fully independent Board committees and in executive sessions of independent directors, to exercise effective oversight of management's actions in identifying risks and implementing effective risk management policies and controls.

-What functions are performed by the Audit, Compensation, and Nominating Committees?
+What functions are performed by the Audit, Compensation, and Nominating and Governance Committees?